Correspondence Tracker & Management Tool

 Clear designation between which of a users’ active work is ready for them to take action on vs those that are still dependent on someone else.

-Quick scanning insights like “Ready for“ to help users make quicker more informed decisions when determining how to prioritize their work.
+Quick to scan status insights like final due date & “Ready for“ to help users make quicker more informed decisions when prioritizing their work.

 Work Item Details